 The high levels of contaminants evident in the early 1970s fell to levels ten times lower during the late 1970s and early 1980s.

 Limited monthly monitoring of water quality in the Waikato River began in 1980, with a more comprehensive programme beginning in 1987.
-We now sample at 10 sites along its length (view a map of monitoring sites (external link) ).
-Analysis of these records indicates how water quality has changed (table 1).
+We now sample at 10 sites along its length.
+See a map of our monitoring sites.
+Analysis of these records indicates how water quality has changed.

 The records of temperature and dissolved oxygen have generally remained broadly stable.